freeCodeCamp/i18n-curriculum/curriculum/challenges/japanese/06-quality-assurance/advanced-node-and-express/create-new-middleware.md

 # --description--

 As is, any user can just go to `/profile` whether they have authenticated or not by typing in the URL.
-You want to prevent this by checking if the user is authenticated first before rendering the profile page.
-This is the perfect example of when to create a middleware.
+You want to prevent this by checking if the user is authenticated first before rendering the profile page. こうした例に最適なのがミドルウェアです。

 The challenge here is creating the middleware function `ensureAuthenticated(req, res, next)`, which will check if a user is authenticated by calling Passport's `isAuthenticated` method on the `request` which checks if `req.user` is defined.
 If it is, then `next()` should be called.
 Otherwise, you can just respond to the request with a redirect to your homepage to login.